Battenburg markings: Denmark

 The above patterns are not obligatory.
-For example the Danish Emergency Management Agency have chosen to simply not have any reflective marking on their vehicles.
+For example, the Danish Emergency Management Agency have chosen to simply not have any reflective marking on their vehicles.

 Germany

 All rescue vehicles in Bavaria which have been procured uniformly since 2017 have a foiling in the Battenburg marker.
-From 2019 the ambulance service in Schleswig-Holstein started to adapt the design.
+From 2019 the ambulance service in Schleswig-Holstein started to adopt the design.

 Iceland

 In 2018 the Icelandic police started marking new police cars with blue and neon yellow markings similar to Battenburg markings used in Europe.
 Since then the police cars in the capital region have been made even more visible.
 In 2020 were Icelandic ambulances changed to look more like ambulances in Europe, adopting yellow and green markings.
 Icelandic Search and Rescue started adopting Battenburg markings in 2016 with red and yellow markings similar to the fire services.

 Ireland

-In Ireland, the majority of the emergency services have adopted the Battenburg style of markings.
+Ireland's Garda Síochána first introduced blue and yellow Battenburg style markings in 2004 with the formation of the Garda Traffic Corps.
+This rollout was expanded in 2008 with the formation of Regional Support Units (later renamed to the Garda Armed Support Unit), equipped with Battenberg liveried Volvo XC70s with removable red "ARMED SUPPORT UNIT" lettering; this livery was changed in 2016 with the purchase of new Audi Q7 SUVs and BMW 3 Series estates to include permanent lettering and a red stripe running along both sides of the vehicle.
+Battenburg markings would be rolled out onto most new Garda vehicles (excluding vans) regardless of their role from 2021 onwards.

+Ambulances in Ireland originally had similar striped markings to those in the United Kingdom.
+The Battenburg green and yellow markings and standard base yellow began to be adopted on Irish ambulances following the formation of the HSE National Ambulance Service in 2005.
+Notably, the Dublin Fire Brigade's ambulance operations and the Order of Malta Ambulance Corps use the same red and yellow Battenburg markings used on fire appliances.